A1rPun/castle-crashers-resource/Platforms/Mods.md

 - 00 00 00 00 00 00 00 00
 - (then Green Knight's data starts here)
 - 80 62 00 00 FF FF 40 11 E.T.C.

+Specific values for weapons or pets, go to this link and use the Hex values: https://docs.google.com/spreadsheets/d/18odK4GIBrYB85iHiTFYLg1QZPojBO3gHNoS2s9FbLeQ/edit?usp=sharing

 Individual Character Data
 - bool Unlocked – One byte, unlock flag for the character (Locked is 0x00, unlocked is 0x80)